Cathay Pacific: 2023–2024: Mass flight cancellations

 From December 2023 to January 2024, Cathay had to trim its schedules by an average of twelve flights per day through to the end of February to avoid significant flight cancellations over the peak Lunar New Year period.
 The pre-emptive decision comes as the airline grapples with a significant pilot shortage.

 The cancellations were mainly on routes with multiple daily services, allowing Cathay to transfer booked passengers onto same day services.
 The carrier is also under some scrutiny in Hong Kong after a spate of flight cancellations since 24 December 2023, including forty flights over four days.
 Cancellations peaked on 7 January when the airline axed 27 flights at short notice.

 After slashing its workforce during the COVID-19 pandemic, local news outlets say Cathay Pacific is now experiencing significant difficulties recruiting pilots, especially senior pilots.
 According to The Straits Times, around 1,000 of the airline's 4,000 pilots were made redundant during the pandemic, while a further 1,000 resigned, effectively reducing Cathay's pilot pool by 50% over the period.

 On 12 December 2024, it was reported that Cathay have met their target of hiring 3,400 pilots to bring the airline back to pre-pandemic capacity.
 The airline is also planning to add another 100 pilots in January 2025.
 Prior to the pandemic, Cathay had a base of 3,800 pilots.

+Cathay Pacific announced on the 8 June 2023 its return to Christchurch.
+With its first post-pandemic seasonal service starting on December 16, 2023, running through February 2024, and has since become a regular summer fixture, with services starting even earlier, such as November 3, 2025, for the upcoming season, offering more capacity and better connectivity to Asia.

 2024–present

+In 2024, Cathay Pacific introduced its sonic identity, titled "Song of Cathay", created in collaboration with the agency Sixième Son.
+Designed as a musical expression of the brand’s travel experience, it is deployed across multiple touchpoints including lounges, aircraft cabins and digital platforms.

 In 2025, Cathay Pacific announced that the airline will be returning to Rome, Brussels and Hyderabad - destinations that they used to serve pre-pandemic, along with new addition of Munich and Dallas - marking the carrier's 12th destination in Europe and 8th destination in North America.
 Cathay Pacific also announced a new route to Urumqi, China, its longest route into mainland China.
 With the addition of these new routes, the Cathay Pacific Group, along with its subsidiary, now serves more than 100 destinations worldwide, surpassing pre-pandemic figures.

 In autumn 2025, Cathay Pacific announced the resumption of services to Adelaide starting on 11 November 2025, after being originally suspended due to COVID-19.
 This service will operate three times weekly as part of the winter seasonal schedule.